-- A. Prior to the renewal of any license, all licensees not specifically exempted shall make a positive affirmation, either in writing or electronically, certifying under penalty of perjury to the Department that the licensee has attended and successfully completed during the preceding two (2) year period, twenty-four (24) clock hours of real estate oriented educational sessions or courses of instruction. - B. Only those courses previously approved by the Department in accordance with § 2.29(G) of this Part may be taken to fulfill the requirements of this section. - C. Attorneys licensed by the Rhode Island Supreme Court, who obtained a real estate broker's license or real estate salesperson's license without examination pursuant to R.I.
+- 2. At each renewal, licensees shall submit proof to the Department that the licensee has completed the required continuing education in accordance with § 2.30 of this Part. - Prior to the renewal of any license, all licensees not specifically exempted shall make a positive affirmation, either in writing or electronically, certifying under penalty of perjury to the Department that the licensee has attended and successfully completed during the preceding two (2) year period, twenty four (24) clock hours of real estate oriented educational sessions or courses of instruction. - B3.
+Only those courses previously approved by the Department in accordance with § 2.29(G) of this Part may be taken to fulfill the requirements of this section § 2.30 of this Part. - C. Attorneys licensed by the Rhode Island Supreme Court, who obtained a real estate broker's license or real estate salesperson's license without examination pursuant to R.I.
 Gen. Laws § 5-20.5-4(d): - 1.
-Shall receive full credit for all Mandatory Continuing Legal Education ("MCLE") courses approved by the Rhode Island Supreme Court. - 2.
-May apply MCLE courses to the twenty-four (24) clock hours required by § 2.30 of this Part. - 3.
+Shall receive full credit for all Mandatory Continuing Legal Education ("MCLE") courses approved by the Rhode Island Supreme Court - 2.
+May apply MCLE courses to the twenty four (24) clock hours required by § 2.30 of this Part - 3.
 Must obtain four (4) clock hours of credits from the subject areas listed in § 2.30(D) of this Part.
-MCLE courses are eligible for this requirement provided that they fall under the categories listed in § 2.30(D) of this Part. - D. At least six (6) of the twenty-four (24) clock hours must come from the following subject areas - 1.
-Rhode Island law defining relationships between licensees and consumers; - 2.
-Rhode Island law pertaining to real estate licensure; - 3.
-Rhode Island landlord-tenant law; - 4.
-The law of contracts:
+MCLE courses are eligible for this requirement provided that they fall under the categories listed in § 2.30(D) of this Part.